Ljzn/mini_forth/c/README.md

 # MiniForth

-A mini compiler which compiles the Forth like code into bitcoin opcodes.
+MiniForth is a typeless concatenative language, which can be compiled into bitcoin opcodes.

 ## Build from source